Music for Global Human Development

 - (1) Songs for sustainable peace and development: primarily via local mass-mediated popular music styles, to disseminate messages relevant to crucial development issues, especially public health, education, peace, tolerance, and constructive critique...and especially to the youth, while building a horizontally integrated "culture of music" and supporting social cohesion on this basis.
 This project focuses on social weft, the horizontal threads that bind society today.
 A crucial application is GIVING VOICE TO HEALTH:

-- Traditional music and dance for health education and promotion in rural northern Ghana.
+- Singing and Dancing for Health: Traditional music and dance for health education and promotion in rural northern Ghana.
 This, our principal current project, in collaboration with the Youth Home Cultural Group in Tamale, Ghana, centers on health promotion in rural areas of Ghana's Northern Region, via dance dramas combining music, dance, and theatre, and performed live in regional villages.
 Sustainability is ensured by initiating also local village-based musical groups carrying the same repertoire.
 All this is coupled with research -- survey, focus group, and participant observation ethnography-- along with monitoring and evaluation, whose results feed back to guide the project.

 - Sanitation and its accompanying documentary.